UGarCil/HeuristicTimeTablingProblem/README.md

-# HeuristicTimeTablingProblem
+# Heuristic solution to the TimeTabling Problem
-A heuristic approach to the timetabling problem.
+A form of optimizing the assignment of students on a calendar based on multiple preferred time slots provided by each student.

 ```python
 # The algorithm